eltons-academy/az-204/modules/containers/README.md

 How would you run a .NET app on Azure?
 You could provision a VM, then connect to it and install .NET, download your app binaries, set up the configuration and start the app.
 It's hard to automate all those steps, time-consuming to spin up a new instance and difficult to keep multiple instances in sync.
 Or you could use App Service, but there's still a lot to set up and you end up with a different hosting environment than you have locally.

 Enter Docker - where you build all your application components and depdencies into a package called an _image_ and use that to run instances of your apps called _containers_.
+Lots of Azure services let you run apps in containers and it's a very powerful developer experience: you can use Docker on your machine to run the exact same app that you run in the cloud.

 ## Reference